julian-vargo/3D_Vowel_Space_Density/README.md

 ![Graph](https://github.com/julian-vargo/3D_Vowel_Space_Density/blob/main/convex_hull_3d.gif)

 <br>
-<h3>The main R file in this script is 3d_convex_hull</h3>
+<h3>Code and comments are found in 3d_convex_hull.R</h3>
-- Test csv data is also provided in the repository for your convenience, named test_data.csv
+- Test csv data is also provided in the repository for your convenience, named test_data.csv <br>
 - This script was built in R version 4.4.3